rigou/luksman/README.md

 ```console
 luksman unmount (name | all)
 ```
-* this command applies to any encrypted volume, either located in a container file or in a disk partition
+* this command applies to any encrypted volume, either located in a container file or in a disk
 * use argument "all" to unmount all volumes that are currently mounted

 <details><summary>click here to see some examples</summary>